chengjunyan1/personal-page/index.md

 ## Research Interests

-- **Lifelong LLM Socio-Agents:** Human-in-loop lifelong LLM agents for real society like asset management.
+- **Lifelong LLM Socio-Agents:** Human-in-loop lifelong LLM agents for real society.
-- **Compositional Representation:** Compositional reusable representation for hierarchical memory.
+- **Compositional Representation:** Hierarchical and mixed long-term memory system.
-- **Neural-Symbolic Learning:** Hybrid Intelligent System that incorporates expert tools into agents.
+- **Neural-Symbolic Learning:** Hybrid intelligent system that incorporates expert tools.

 <!-- ## News

 - **[Feb.
 2020]** Our paper about incremental learning is accepted to CVPR 2020.
 - **[Feb.
 2020]** We will host the ACM Multimedia Asia 2020 conference in Singapore!
-- **[Sept.
+- **[Sep.
 2019]** Our paper about few-shot learning is accepted to NeurIPS 2019.
 - **[Mar.
 2019]** Our paper about few-shot learning is accepted to CVPR 2019. -->

 {% include_relative _includes/publications.md %}